Cambodian Symbolism in “Sokha”

 Boxes are used as a variety props in the show.
 At the beginning, the performers carefully arrange them to represent Angkor Wat during a peaceful time in Cambodia.
 They are then transformed into desks for the lively students who will later cower under them in terror.
 The falling of the boxes towering to a great height represents the fall of the cities building blocks.
 Throughout the show, the boxes are symbolic of the everlasting burden that people carry as a result of the chaos.
 The final shape is a sign of independence, and the journey towards a peaceful and abundant Cambodia.

 The use of masks to depict the Khmer Rouge creates a haunting and disturbing image of these characters.
 However, there is more depth to the use of the masks other than being frightening.
-“The masks are a pretty direct transfiguration of the craziness that was of this period.
-It was people, it was really every day normal people that suddenly took over some monstrous roles.
-This symbolism of masks, shows how people transform their features to the dark side of themselves.
+“The masks are a direct transfiguration of the craziness of this period.
+It was people, it was every day normal people who suddenly took over some monstrous roles.
+This symbolism of masks shows how people transform their features to the dark side of themselves.
 The mask is a second face showing that there were almost two sides to these people and when they took on their roles they weren’t completely themselves.
-Some of them take off the masks and are suddenly the ones that suffer and that escape.”
+Some of them take off the masks and are suddenly the ones that suffer and escape.”

 “There is one part in the show where an executioner is feeling powerful by executing others.
 Suddenly, when he’s done, he looks back and he’s scared – he takes off his mask.
 It’s the symbolism of who you are behind that role you had during the war.
 The executioners were also victims at the same time.”
 There is also a ‘rola bola’ scene in the Khmer Rouge period, which is very symbolic.
 “It shows how they tried to build a country and society which was very unstable.
 They are not building on solid foundations and so it was a disaster.